cesarferreira/chef-cli/README.md

 }
 ```

-All you have to o is replace the `execute` function with your own
+All you have to do is replace the `execute` function with your own

 ## Created by
 [Cesar Ferreira](https://cesarferreira.com)